TcMenu/IoAbstraction/README.md

 	HardwareRotaryEncoder* secondEncoder = new HardwareRotaryEncoder(secondEncoderAPin, secondEncoderBPin, onSecondEncoderChange);
 	switches.setEncoder(0, firstEncoder);
 	switches.setEncoder(1, secondEncoder);

+For the vast majority of encoders there is no need to provide the encoder type.
+If you have a quarter cycle rotary encoder, there is an extra optional constructor parameter for the encoder type, thanks go to @ddd999 for this support.
+The options are listed below:

+    /** Detent after every signal change, A or B */ QUARTER_CYCLE,
+    /** Detent on every position where A == B */ HALF_CYCLE,
+    /** Detent after every full cycle of both signals, A and B */ FULL_CYCLE

 Then lastly we set the precision of the encoder (IE the range)